Frequently asked questions

 How do you work?

-My emphasis is on building rapport and effective therapeutic relationships with people. strongly believe that it is important to build relational connections with people, particularly children, rather than operate as a 'blank slate'.
+My emphasis is on building rapport and effective therapeutic relationships with people.
+I strongly believe that it is important to build relational connections with people, particularly children, rather than operate as a 'blank slate'.
 Psychological research shows that it is the quality of the relationship between psychologist and client that leads to the most beneficial outcomes.

 How long is a session with you?